What is Apartment Syndication?

 If the apartment syndication is structured such that the LP is offered a preferred return (more on the preferred return later on in this post), the remaining cash flow after the preferred return is distributed is split between the LP and GP.

-At the sale of the property, after the LP receives the remainder of their equity investment (and if applicable, the accrued preferred return that wasn’t paid out yet), the remaining profits are split between the LP and GP.
+At the sale of the property, after the LP receives the remainder of their equity investment (and if applicable, the accrued preferred return that wasn’t paid out yet), the GPs receive a catch-up distribution based on the profit split.
+Then, the remaining profits are split between the LP and GP.